 Data Management

-The National Science Foundation requires all proposals to include plans for data management and sharing of the products of research.
+The National Science Foundation requires that all proposals include plans for data management and sharing of the products of research.
 A valid Data Management Plan may include only the statement that no detailed plan is needed, as long as the statement is accompanied by a clear justification.
-Please note that NSF’s FastLane online proposal submission site will not permit the Office of Research to submit a proposal that is missing a Data Management Plan.

 The Data Management Plan is submitted as a supplementary document on the proposal.
 It must be no more than two pages and labeled “Data Management Plan.”
 It should describe how the proposal will conform to NSF policy on the dissemination and sharing of research results.
 The plan may include: